RufiS/WorkApp2/README.md

 ---

-**Bottom Line**: WorkApp2 delivers a production-ready document Q&A system with excellent architecture and proven performance improvements.
-The system is positioned for growth through domain-specific optimizations that will unlock advanced capabilities for specialized market applications.
+**Bottom Line**: WorkApp2 demonstrates a functional prototype with solid architectural foundation and measurable performance improvements.
+The system needs investment to reach production readiness and unlock its full potential for Karls Technology's operational needs.